 UK millionaires: Where they went to uni and what they studied

 We're sure you're always hearing stories of uni dropouts becoming millionaires around the world.
 But what about homegrown UK graduates?

-These are some of the UK’s finest university-educated millionaires – plus full deets on what they studied, where they graduated from and how they got where they are today.
+These are some of the UK's wealthiest celebrities – plus full deets on what they studied, where they graduated from and how they got where they are today.